 Off The Shelf Home Aquaponics System

 From 2012-2016 students and I designed, built, and ran an aquaponics system at Jasper Place High School.
 The aquaponics system was great for a school but way too big and expensive for the average home.
 The whole project was a fantastic experience, but I’ve been thinking about how to scale its size and design for home use.
 The goal – to create an elegant, home aquaponics system from a standard fish tank and off the shelf parts for as little money as possible.
 Here’s are my five design criteria:

 The last thing anyone needs is dead fish, dead plants, and a flood.
 Good design is redundant, safe, and reliable.
 The smart aquaponics builder will ask, “what happens if the power goes out?
 Will the system implode and make a mess, or will everything survive?”

 There’s plenty of pre-packaged aquaponics kits, but they’re often costly.
 A DIY approach should be affordable and repairable.
 Replacement parts should be easy to find and simple to use.
 For this reason, I’ve also decided to build the system with standard fish tanks – the kind you can track down on Kijiji, Craigslist, or Bunz for dirt cheap or free.

 Everyone’s needs are different.
 A home aquaponics system design ought to be flexible enough to adapt.

-What use are home aquaponics plans if they require a master craftsman to execute?
+What use are home aquaponics plans if they require a master artisan to execute?
 DIY home aquaponics systems ought to be simple enough for a novice to build but flexible enough to be taken to the next level.

 The DIY Home Aquaponics System Design and Build

 The Fish Tank